AninaRJ/contentful-management-python/README.md

 python ui_module.py
 ```

-A window will appear with a label and a button.
-Clicking the button updates the label text.
+A window will appear with controls to add lyricists and singers to Contentful.
+Ensure your environment variables are set in a `.env` file for API access.